-Bellator does drug test, however it is done by the athletic commission.
-The athletic commission varies by which state they fight is taking place in.
+Bellator does drug tests, however, it is done by the athletic commission.
+The athletic commission varies by which state the fight is taking place in.

 If the fight is taking place in Nevada, the Nevada State Athletic Commission (NSAC) will issue drug tests.

-There isn't a separate organization that actively tracks each fighter's whereabouts throughout the year, in order to randomly drug test them.
-In short, they do drug test, but it's nowhere near as strict as other organizations.
+There isn't a separate organization that actively tracks each fighter's whereabouts throughout the year, to randomly drug test them.
+In short, they do drug tests, but it's nowhere near as strict as other organizations.

 Fight Round Differences